ZayyirUlric/discordpy-dgens-bot/README.md

 - `<PREFIX>` with your preferred prefix.
 - `<PATH_TO_DIR>` with where your python script is.

+The bot has some features like:
+- Guild-specific states for commands like `switch`.
+- An actually helpful remindme command that pings the user after X-hours.

 The prefix used for the next examples is `MM`

 ## Commands Available